abaeyens/Framework-Arduino-PenO-2/README.md

 ## About
-These three libraries were developed during a P&O 2 group project in the second semester of the year 2016-2017 in the course P&O 2 of the KULeuven.
-A small wheelchair-robot was designed during this course.
+These three libraries were developed during a P&O 2 group project in the second semester of the year 2016-2017 in the course P&O 2 of the KULeuven. **CWISPLE**, a small wheelchair-robot was designed and built during this course.
 This P&O 2 project was a group project of Team 413 and involved much more than just these libraries, like designing and building the wheelchair-robot, experiments, ...
-While I devloped these libaries, the project as a whole wouldn't have been possible at all without the fantastic efforts of all the team members of Team 413.
+While I developed these libaries, the project as a whole wouldn't have been possible at all without the fantastic efforts of all the team members of Team 413.
 The team members of Team 413 (of 2017) were E. Broeders, S. Coppens, K. Dermul, A. Deschrevel, J. Christiaens, W. De Schepper, S. Boon and A. Baeyens.

 If you use this software in your project and you share or publish the code used in your project (like for example in the reports for P&0 2), please refer properly to this code as required by the GNU GPLv3 license.
 Please also reference to Team 413 (of 2017 - there's a team 413 every year) and it's members.